We've Got The Golden Ticket To The Jelly Belly Factory

-We're taking you on a behind-the-scenes look at the wonderfully hypnotic ways that your favourite products, from vibrators to lipstick and eyeshadow, are made.
+We're taking you on a behind-the-scenes look at the wonderfully hypnotic ways that your favorite products, from vibrators to lipstick and eyeshadow, are made.

 We may never get our golden ticket to Willy Wonka's Chocolate Factory, but we can catch a real life glimpse into the sweet spot where one major candy classic is assembled.
 On this episode of How Stuff Is Made, Refinery29 goes behind the scenes with Jelly Belly in order to find out exactly how they make their jelly bean magic.